Skip to Main Content

 Debt Collection

-Note: Because the federal FDCPA only applies to third-party debt collectors and not original creditors, you do not have these same rights when dealing with the original person or business to whom you owe money.
+Note Because the federal FDCPA only applies to third-party debt collectors and not original creditors, you do not have these same rights when dealing with the original person or business to whom you owe money.

-Your Right to Request to Cease Contact
+Requesting to Cease Contact

 Federal Law